Examples of combustible gases: methane, propane and butane

 For flammable gases, the minimum ignition temperature and energy as well as the ignition range are important properties.
 The ignition range or explosion limits indicate the range within which ignition or explosion can occur in a mixture with air or oxygen.

 In addition, the minimum ignition temperature and energy are required.
-This is why the so-called explosion triangle, consisting of fuel, oxygen and ignition source, is often cited for combustible gases.
+This is why the so-called explosion triangle, consisting of fuel, oxygen and ignition source, is often cited for flammable gases.

 Only when these three factors occur together can an explosion take place.
 In other words, no ignition or explosion can take place in the absence of one of the three factors.